oac-tree/oac-tree/doc/coreinstructions.rst

 **Example**

-This example will include the procedure in file "test_procedure_1.xml" into the procedure where IncludeProcedure iinstruction is called.
+This example will include the procedure in file "test_procedure_1.xml" into the procedure where IncludeProcedure instruction is called.

 test_procedure_1.xml file: